niravcodes/niravcodes.github.io/_posts/2019-06-12-animating-led-dot-matrix-displays-with-avr.md

 # The Animation Software

 For various reasons, I had to write the animation software myself.
 The last time, I had written an animation program on Python using Tkinter.
 Actually, 'written' is a bad verb to describe that process.
 I had jerrybuilt the whole system in an hour.
 And over the course of the next week, I had haphazardly stuck various appendages and functions which made the code very difficult to navigate.
 On top of that, the program itself was very ugly.
-So this time, I picked a language I have worked with a little before: JavaScript.
-I had never gotten a chance to play with the HTML5 canvas API, but it literally takes [5 minutes](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) to get the hang of it.

-This time, I took a whole day to make the program.
-It is still bad code, and is very inefficient in all respects.
+This time, I decided to go with a HTML canvas based approach because I didn't want to download a GUI designer for python, and I sure as heck wasn't going to sit around and waste my precious time learning Tkinter's packs and grids and what not.
+So anyway, I surprised myself by jerrybuilding the entire system in a few hours, complete with animation frames, onion skinning and the undo feature.
+The [canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) was so simple, and JavaScript so forgiving, that I didn't even run into any time consuming bug.
+And the most interesting part?
+The complete HTML file (with JS and CSS in the same document) is 500 lines of code!
+It is still bad code, and is very inefficient in many respects.
 But because it is a means to an end, I allowed myself to take shortcuts.
 The result is the screenshot below.

 ![](https://nirav.com.np/assets/img/Screenshot-2019-6-15 Animator-inator.png)

 It was so fun to make animations in my own animation program.
-It has a rudimentary undo feature, frame copy and paste, save and open mechanism (that relies on the JSON stringify and parse methods) and even supports onion skinning!
-Onion Skin displays the previous frame faintly under the current canvas so that you know where to put your pixels when animating.
-The only seriously desirable feature that this lacks is the select and move feature.
+The only seriously desirable feature that this program lacks is the select and the move feature.
 The old python version actually had that feature.
 But I was already pressed for time so I didn't implement it.

 # The Firmware